Sales Leadership Training

 Panic on the Sales Force and What to Do About It

 What gets you in a panic?
-When I was a young, height, water and people were enough to cause shortness of breath, a lump in my throat and a stomach ache.
+When I was young, height, water and people were enough to cause shortness of breath, a lump in my throat and a stomach ache.
 Today, I still have the symptoms, but not over any of the things that used to bother me.
 Today it would take somebody or something threatening harm to my wife, son or me.

 What about for you?
 What causes a panic of that magnitude for you?
 I'm asking because I want you to know what it feels like, how difficult it is to function, concentrate, or breath.
 Have you been there?